nicoespeon/abracadabra/README.md

 > 💡 Available as Quick Fix (`Alt ↵`)

-TODO: update description and demo
+This refactoring is already handled by VS Code.

+But there's one scenario they don't want to handle: [convert simple strings into template literals](https://github.com/microsoft/TypeScript/issues/36784).

-It's also useful when you want to turn a string into a template string.
+This is too bad because it's convenient to turn an existing string into a template literal to start adding some variables inside.

+Hence, Abracadabra is proposing the refactoring for such scenario!

 ![][demo-convert-to-template-literal]